ShutongJIN/turtlebot4landmark/README.md

 <!--Note: the above code is used to insert mathematical formula-->
 <!--well but seems likes it is useless, in atom it works, but in chrome u probaly have to install a external plugin called MathJax Plugin for Github-->
 # **Landmark Detection Based on TurtleBot**
+Reminder: There exist some math formulas in this report.
+If you want to browse it properly, probably you have to install a external plugin called MathJax Plugin for Github for chrome browser.